samueldike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that adds execution permission to the owner, the group owner and the other users, to the file hello Deny permission from owner, group and allow all permission to others rwxr-x-wx permission
+Write a script that sets the mode of the file hello the same as olleh’s mode.